 Did you know that Stonehurst Place is also on the National Register of Historic Places?
 George Burch Hinman, a well-known entrepreneur of the 19th century, built this mansion in 1896 for his family.
 Barb Shadomy purchased the property in 2007 and meticulously restored it while preserving most of the original details.
 Today, it’s home to luxurious accommodations and modern amenities.
 Plus, Stonehurst Place is just a short walk away from the Margaret Mitchell House as well as various other museums and landmarks!

-You have six elegant rooms and suites to choose from for your stay, including the Gables Suite.
+You have eight elegant rooms and suites to choose from for your stay, including the Gables Suite.
 This beautiful retreat features a luxurious, king-size bed, plush sofa, and museum-quality artwork.
 The bathroom even has heated marble floors!
 Make your reservations today and see why Stonehurst Place is the best place to stay in Midtown Atlanta.